Kaf1018Zhang/Power_Outages_Analysis/README.md

 - `'DEMAND.LOSS.MW'`
 - `'CUSTOMERS.AFFECTED'`

 Then, I combine the start and end time into two columns.
 But later I realize the datetime itself cannot be the features for later predictions.
 So I store them respectively into 2*5 features, which generates, for examples, `'OUTAGE.START.YEAR'`, `'OUTAGE.START.MONTH'`, `'OUTAGE.START.DAY'`, `'OUTAGE.START.WEEKDAY'`, `'OUTAGE.START.HOUR'`.

-Enlightly, there should be some values that make no sense if they are 0, like 'OUTAGE.DURATION', 'DEMAND.LOSS.MW'.
+Enlightly, there should be some values that make no sense if they are 0, like `'OUTAGE.DURATION'`  , `'DEMAND.LOSS.MW'`  .
 The case might not be considered if the counted time is 0.

 Finally, I tansform the hurricane names (`'HURRICANE.NAMES'`) to whether caused by them (`'IS_HURRICANE'`).